AIT-brainlab/aibrainlab.co/content/en/_index.md

 use_cases_title7: Medical AI
 use_cases_desc7: Assist radiologists in working with medical imaging data by providing AI-powered diagnosis, automatic annotation, and automatic reporting.

+use_cases_title8: ESG Reporting and Analysis
+use_cases_desc8: Automatic generation and analysis of ESG reports, saving time and consistency.

 service_title:  Connect to our API
 service_desc:  Our API service allows easy integration with our advanced models.
 It's a pay-as-you-go system, so you only pay for what you need.